There are many backings sold today for use in machine embroidery to stabilize

 Cut-Away Stabilizers.

 Cut-Away is used by professionals and is meant to remain with the garment.
-It washes well and is excellent for jobs where the stabilizer comes in contact with the skin, such as golf shirts or sweaters.
+It washes well and is excellent for jobs where the embroidery stabilizer comes in contact with the skin, such as golf shirts or sweaters.

 Poly-Mesh Cutaway.

 Woven stabilizer especially designed for extra stability on lightweight fabrics and knits.
-Unlike regular Cut-Aways This semitransparent poly-mesh will not show through white garments.
+Unlike regular Cut-Aways this semitransparent poly-mesh will not show through white garments.

 Fusible Cut-Away.